 Then you simply place it in the bed with you at your feet to keep you cool.
 This is a good option because of the material the bottle is made from.
 It won’t sweat and create a mess in your bed.
 However, it will also take it longer to lose its coldness too.

 15. Strategically Place Your Box Fans

 A lot of people will pull out the box fans when the air conditioning goes out.
 This is a good idea, but there is a strategic way to use them.

-You’ll want to place them in a window, but point them facing out of the windows.
+You’ll place them in a window, but point them facing out of the windows.
 This will pull the hot air out of your home and blow it out of the windows.
 In turn, making your home cooler.

 16. Sleep with a Wet Sheet

 This may sound odd, but you can make a sheet or towel damp with cold water.
 You’ll then place it over you to keep you cool at night when you sleep.

 However, be sure to put a towel under you so it doesn’t cause your mattress to be damaged in the process.
 Remember, the cooler you stay, most likely the better sleep you’ll get.

 17. Loose and Less